CosmicStar98/cosmicstar98.github.io/_posts/2023-03-22-bonziworldenhanced.md

 categories: bw bwe bonziworld javascript nodejs development
 comments_id: 1
 ---
-> BonziWORLD: Enhanced - The latest and greatest BonziWORLD project designed to overhaul everything about everybody's most ~~hated~~ loved gorilla chatting site!
+> BonziWORLD: Enhanced - The latest and greatest BonziWORLD project designed to overhaul the most infamous gorilla chatting site!
 >
-> This has been in on/off development for the past 4 and a half years!

 ### Differences from vanilla BonziWORLD
 BWE uses the latest version of socket.io, sanitize-html and nodejs to provide a safe and secure experence for everyone.